Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 After you’ve integrated the signup forms, you can start tracking all your new email subscribers.
 Read on to discover how to boost sign-ups and what email campaigns are worth creating.

-For mompreneur bloggers, this might be a registry list or vacation packing guide, while entrepreneurial bloggers (like Marie Forleo) can offer free audio training, SEO blog checklists or a video course.
+For mompreneur bloggers, this might be a registry list or vacation packing guide, while entrepreneurial bloggers (like Marie Forleo) can offer free audio training, Search Engine Optimization (SEO) blog checklists or a video course.

 What do you excel at?
-What knowledge could you share with your readers that they’ll love?
+What know-how could you share with your readers that they’ll love?

 Chances are, your newsletter subscribers will vastly increase when the sign-up comes with a bonus.